anayjoshi/platypus/README.md

 [10]
 ```

 Platypus can also be used to return multiple values.

-Save the following function as `fibo_sum.platypus`
+Save the following program as `fibo_sum.platypus`

     function (a1 a2 N) {
     # a1, a2 = first and second fibonacci numbers.